ahosgood/ShadowJS/README.md

-#Shadow JS
+#ShadowJS

-Shadow JS provides you with all the JavaScript functionality that everyone else forgot to build
+ShadowJS provides you with all the JavaScript functionality that everyone else forgot to build

 ##Initialisation
 window.Shadow and window.shdw objects created upon inclusion